matsengrp/cft/README.md

 Running `scons` from within the `cft` checkout directory loads the `SConstruct` file, which specifies how data is to be processed:

 * initial processing of partis results using `bin/process_partis.py` to produce (among other things) a sequence file for each cluster/clonal-family
-    * a quality filter is applied removing sequences with frameshifts, mutations in "invariant" regions, or stop codons
+    * a quality filter is applied removing sequences with stop codons, with out of frame CDR3 regions, and with mutations in the invariant codons bounding the CDR3
 * build trees out of the sequences for each of these clusters
 * subset the sequences according to a couple of different strategies (seed lineage selection and overall diversity selection)
 * ancestral state reconstructions using this sequence subset, producing: